alireza-asl/pneumonia-detection/README.md

 I built this project as a hands-on learning experience to better understand image preprocessing, CNN architecture, model training, evaluation, and image prediction using TensorFlow and Keras.

+You can see the all results step by step in results file.

 #project structure